 How to make it right?
 Ideally, of course, drink clean tap water.
-You can also try replacing those drinks with their zero or diet version, which contains artificial sweeteners.
-But you shouldn’t really drink too many of those either.
-You can also try to make a carbonated drink at home using an equipment for soft drinks production, add some of your favourite herbs, lemon juice, orange or any other fruit you like, and you can sweeten the drink with calorie-free erythritol or stevia.
+You can also try replacing those drinks with their diet version, which contains artificial sweeteners.
+But we shouldn’t really drink too many of those either.
+You can also try to make a “carbonated drink” at home using a device for home production of carbonated drinks, add some of your favourite herbs, juice from lemon, orange or any other fruit you like, and you can sweeten the drink with calorie-free erythritol or stevia.
 You can also use xylitol for even less-caloric version.
-A popular option are also drinks prepared with the help of BCAA amino acids, which add a good taste to your drink and make it more special.
-And if you don’t want to spend too much time with the preparation, you can also reach for mineral waters with natural flavourings, as those don’t contain any sweeteners.
-That makes them a nice choice to diversify your fluid intake routine.
+A popular option are also drinks prepared with the help of BCAA amino acids, which add a nice taste to your drink and make it more special.
+And if you don’t want to spend too much time with the preparation, you can also reach for mineral waters with a natural aroma, as those don’t contain any sweeteners.
+That makes them a nice choice to diversify your drinking routine.

-If you are interested in which sugar substitutes are the best, read our article Sugar Substitutes – Which Sweetener Is Right for You?
+If you are interested in which alternative to sugar is the best, read our article Sugar substitutes – which sweetener is right for you?

-In stores, it is now possible to buy a wide range of coffee or tea drinks, which, in addition to coffee, contain quite a decent amount of sugar, and if it contains also cream or some form of milk, then it also contains fat.
+In stores, it is now possible to buy a wide range of coffee or tea drinks, which, in addition to actual coffee, contain quite a decent amount of sugar, and if it contains also cream or some form of milk, there will be also some fat present.
 For example, 500ml of very popular chilled Emmi Caffé Latte contains approximately 255 kcal, almost 37 grams of sugar, 5.5 grams of fat and 13 grams of protein.
-Do you remember Eve’s example?
-She was lucky enough to reach for the Light version of Emmi Caffé Latte.
-Similar is true for a number of iced tea drinks, which also contain a considerable amount of sugar.
+Do you remember the example of Eve?
+She was lucky enough to reach for the skinny version of Emmi Caffé Latte.
+Similar examples are present with number of iced teas, which also contain a considerable amount of sugar.

-And how many calories and sugar cubes does the 0.5l package of Emmi Caffé Latte contain?
+And how much energy and how many sugar cubes does the 0.5l package of Emmi Caffé Latte contain?
 295.7 calories and 43.9 grams of sugar, which is almost 9 sugar cubes.

-How long would an average woman and man have to go running to burn a 0.5 litre of iced coffee?
+How long would an average woman and man have to run to burn a 0.5 litre of iced coffee?

 - Woman: almost 30 minutes